 Lighting is an essential part of theatre.
-It can completely change the tone, mood and atmosphere on stage and in this article, we at The Lightyard are going to look at some of the lights use in theatre and the many ways in which lighting is used.
+It can completely change the tone, mood and atmosphere on stage and in this article, we at Gwyn Carless At The Light Yard are going to look at some of the lights use in theatre and the many ways in which lighting is used.

 When it comes to theatre, lighting is one of the most technical aspects.
 There are many types of lights which can be used in a variety of ways.
 As well as this there are coloured gels which can be place in front of the lights (or lanterns) to cast a coloured light onto the stage.
 Gobos can also be used with the lights.
 Gobos are sheets with designs cut into them.
 They are used in front of lights to project a picture effect upon the stage.